serkonda7/symlinker-v/README.md

     -n, --name <name>      Use a custom name for the link. del <link1> <...>      Delete all specified symlinks. list                   List all symlinks.
-    -r, --real             Also print the path the links point to. update <link>          Rename a symlink or update it's real path.
+    -r, --real             Also print the real path each symlink points to. update <link>          Rename a symlink or update it's real path.
 Use at least one of the flags.
-    -n, --name <name>      The new name.
+    -n, --name <name>      The new name for the link.
-    -p, --path <path>      The new path. open [link]            Open a specific symlink or the general root dir in the file explorer. version                Print the version text. help                   Show this message.
+    -p, --path <path>      The new path that will be linked. open [link]            Open a specific symlink or the general root dir in the file explorer. help [command]         Prints help information. version                Prints version information.
 ```